-During the third or fourth year each resident spends two months on the special organ pathology rotation at Parkland.
-Responsibilities include all medical renal, hepatic, dermatologic, and ophthalmic specimens received by the surgical pathology service.
+During the third or fourth year each resident spends two months on the Special Organ Pathology Rotation at Parkland.
+Responsibilities include all medical renal, hepatic, dermatologic, and ophthalmic specimens received by the Surgical Pathology Service.
 The cases are signed out with faculty who have expertise in these subspecialty areas.
-Extensive advanced surgical pathology experience with graduated responsibility is also part of senior rotations at the Dallas Veterans Affairs Medical Center, Zale Lipshy University Hospital, St. Paul University Hospital, and Children’s Medical Center.
+Extensive advanced surgical pathology experience with graduated responsibility is also part of senior rotations at the Dallas Veterans Affairs Medical Center, Zale Lipshy University Hospital, William P. Clements Jr. University Hospital, and Children’s Health℠ Children's Medical Center.

 - Kyle Molberg, M.D.